St. Joseph's Hospital Foundation

 Vivamus nisl sapien, faucibus vitae lobortis tincidunt, pulvinar eget justo.
 Fusce dapibus varius tempus.

-Local Barnes and Noble bookstores are hosting a holiday book drive benefiting St. Joseph’s Children’s Hospital.
-In addition to collecting books, participants may donate toys and activities, and a percentage of all sales will be given to St. Joseph’s Children’s Hospital.
+The South Tampa Barnes and Nobel is hosting a fall book drive October 26 and December 7 benefiting St. Joseph’s Children’s Hospital online and in stores.
+In addition to collecting books, participants may donate toys and activities, with a percentage of all sales given to St. Joseph’s Children’s Hospital.

 Here are ways to participate:

-Join us at the South Tampa Barnes & Noble location all day on October 27th to purchase and donate in stores.
+Join us at the South Tampa Barnes & Noble location all day on either October 26 or December 7 to purchase and donate in stores.

-Make purchases online from October 27th to November 1st.
-Be sure to use the book fair ID number: 12443230 and check the box that you’re purchasing as a book fair order so that the proceeds of your purchase go to the Children’s Hospital.
+Make purchases online for an additional 5 days after each fair, and use the book fair ID number: 12558342 and check the box that you’re purchasing as a book fair order so that the proceeds of your purchase go to St. Joe’s kids.